engineer-ae3o/inverter_monitoring_system/README.md

                           REQUIRES freertos esp_common)
    ```

-3. Add header and source files
+3. Add header and source files as needed

-4. Include in main `CMakeLists.txt` if not auto-detected
+4. Include in main `CMakeLists.txt` if not auto detected by CMake

 ### Building for Development